Aircloak/aircloak/air/docs/content/sql.md

   default handling for the underlying datasource will be used.
 For postgres that means that `NULL` values will be treated as larger than all other values.
 For SAP HANA, MySQL, SQL Server, and MongoDB they will be treated as smaller than all other values.
 The top-level query always defaults to treating `NULL` values as larger than other values.
-- Using a `column_expression` in place of a `where_expression` or a `having_expression` will implicitly compare the value of that `column_expression` to `TRUE`.
+- Using a `column_expression` in place of a `filter_expression` will implicitly compare the value of that `column_expression` to `TRUE`.
 In other words: `WHERE active` is equivalent to `WHERE active = TRUE`.

 ## Query and subquery types

-Aircloak Insights supports both queries over sensitive data and queries over non-sensitive data.
-In this context sensitive data is data pertaining to individual entities, as opposed to an anonymised aggregate across multiple such entities.
+Aircloak Insights supports both queries over `personal` data and queries over `non-personal` data.
+In this context `personal` data is data pertaining to individual entities, as opposed to an anonymised aggregate across multiple such entities.

-Queries that process sensitive data are subject to various [restrictions](sql/restrictions.md), and are called restricted queries.
+Queries that process `personal` data are subject to various [restrictions](sql/restrictions.md), and are called restricted queries.
 Restricted queries can be arbitrarily nested.
 The top-most restricted query anonymises the data by producing anonymised aggregates and filtering values that would allow an individual entity to be identified.
 Such a top-most query is called an anonymising query.

-An anonymising query could itself be a subquery to another query that further processes the anonymised query results or combines it with that of a user-less table.
+An anonymising query could itself be a subquery to another query that further processes the anonymised query results or combines it with that of a `non-personal` table.
 Such a query is called a standard query.
 Standard queries have the usual SQL validations applied to them, but do not underly the anonymisation related restrictions of the restricted queries.
-Standard queries can only refer to user-less tables or to other standard or anonymising subqueries.
+Standard queries can only refer to `non-personal` tables or to other standard or anonymising subqueries.

 The following is an example: